-Winter is just around the corner, and winter wellness is top of mind!
+Winter is here, and winter wellness is top of mind!
 We associate the season with Kidney energy according to East Asian medicine.
 The Kidney stores the body’s foundational, reserve energy – so it’s especially crucial to nourish and restore at this time of year.

 One of the ancient texts of East Asian medicine, the Nei Jing, states: It is the concentrated internal force of winter that enables a seed to burst forth in spring growth.
 This line perfectly illustrates just how important it is to take care of yourself this season!
 Below, we share our optimal winter wellness tips, so that you can set yourself up for optimal health in the coming year.